 Win/Loss Analysis – Your Questions Answered

-It’s the process of understanding why a sales opportunity was realised or not.
+It’s the process of understanding why a sales opportunity was realized or not.
 Win/Loss Analysis involves speaking directly

 to your customers to elicit accurate insights about your business.
 These can be used to improve your sales, marketing,